Welcome to the third edition of Rivers Law, Inc.’s quarterly newsletter!

 - Invest in an organization system – We cannot emphasize enough how much paperwork is involved in special education!
 The District must provide you written documentation of every IEP meeting, as well as many other documents and forms throughout the process.
-Take steps to make sure you can find these important documents later by dedicating a folder or binder to storing all the documents you receive regarding your child’s special education program.
+Take steps to make sure you can find these important documents later by dedicating a binder to storing all the documents you receive regarding your child’s special education program.

 Next time, we will be discussing the IEP meeting itself – who is there, what is discussed and when, and what the parent’s role and rights are throughout the process.